-As chief executive officer of the Qatar Investment Authority, Ahmad Al Sayed oversaw all of the operations of the Arab nation’s large sovereign wealth fund, including its diversified investment portfolio operated through Qatar Holding LLC.
-In December 2014, Al Sayed stepped down from the role, which was taken up Sheikh Abdullah bin Mohamed bin Saud al-Thani, a member of the Qatari royal family.
+As chief executive of the Qatar Investment Authority, Ahmad Al Sayed oversaw all operations of the Arab nation’s large sovereign wealth fund, including its diversified investment portfolio operated through Qatar Holding LLC.
+In December 2014, Al Sayed stepped down from the role, which was taken up by Qatari royal Sheikh Abdullah bin Mohamed bin Saud al-Thani.

 Founded in 2006 as the fund’s global investment arm, Qatar Holding has acquired equity stakes in banks, prominent real estate and a number of luxury brands, including Tiffany.